 This graph is the most useful for troubleshooting.
 Bi-directional jitter, latency, and loss are plotted, along with the times they occur.
 An example of using this graph is in determining VoIP problems.
 VoIP is sensitive to jitter more than other forms of circuit degradation.
 If calls are choppy and one of the site's circuits exhibits high levels of jitter, you can isolate that circuit when testing, examine each hop in the route, and significantly expedite the resolution of the issue.

-The example below shows a bi-directional loss at level 7, a complete loss of connectivity, through various points over the last day.
+The example below shows a bi-directional loss at level 7, a complete loss of connectivity at around 15:00.
 Jitter (down is yellow and up is blue) is also high on this circuit.
+Additionally you can see a trend of upload loss starting at 17:00 and reaching it's worst around 20:00 before resolving.

 Quality of Service (QoS)